-We’re excited to introduce you to Florida abstract artist Cat Tesla.
+We’re excited to introduce you to Cat Tesla, a local Florida abstract artist.
+Her art can be described as “light, airy & happy”.
 Check out the interview below to get to know Cat and see more of her abstract art.

 How would you describe your artistic style?

 What’s the main inspiration for your art?